 When people think of credit-reporting agencies, they usually think of Equifax, Experian, and TransUnion.
 But credit bureaus like the big three are largely limited to information about financial services, like loans and credit cards, says John Ulzheimer, a credit expert.
-A universe of other companies, often referred to as data brokers, hoover up and sell our personal information.
+A universe of other, secret companies, often referred to as data brokers, hoover up and sell our personal information.
 They can make or break your ability to get a job, obtain health or life insurance, rent an apartment, cash a check, or even gamble at a casino.

 And it’s a safe bet you’ve never heard of most of them.

 According to the Consumer Financial Protection Bureau, there are 47 major consumer reporting agencies across nearly a dozen categories.
 They in turn exchange your personal data with thousands of smaller information brokers across the Internet.
 Here are the ones you should know about.

 Consumer credit agencies

 The big three know more about you than Santa Claus does.
 Whenever you apply for a credit card, take out a loan, are late paying your mortgage, get harassed by a debt collector, file for bankruptcy, or have a lien placed against your property, these agencies maintain a record of it.

 They also maintain a record of your past addresses, names, businesses, and employers, along with at least part of your Social Security number.
 (This is why the Equifax hack, through which nearly 150 million people had this information stolen, was such a catastrophic blunder.)